justAsascha/terraform-webhosting-module/README.md

 ## Upload files (example)
 - Create folder 'static' in static bucket and upload files from ./testfiles/static
-- Upload files from ./testfiles/webapp/dist/webapp
+- Upload files from ./testfiles/webapp/dist/webapp to webapp s3 bucket.

 ## Configure NS Records
 - You need to configure NS records for your domain.